 In the summer of 1882 Max Liebermann, a well-dressed young man from Berlin, accompanied by his Dutch friend, the painter Jozef Israëls arrived in the…

-Today, Volendam is a big tourist destination in the Netherlands, situated next to the water and close to Amsterdam.
-Its traditional fishermen’s town status, full…
+Today, Volendam is a renowned tourist destination in the Netherlands, nestled along the waterfront and close to Amsterdam.
+Its charm as a traditional fishing village,…

 After the success of the Oosterbeek colony, and with the industrialisation of cities like Rotterdam and Amsterdam, the artists drawn to landscape painting were looking…